Lift and drag in three-dimensional steady viscous and compressible flow: Unified force theorem

 \subsection{Fundamental solution method}

-For an observer in very far field, a body moving through a fluid appears as a {\it singular point}, and its action on the fluid appears as an {\it impulse force}.
-In this case the far-field disturbance flow is sufficiently weak and may well be governed by linearized N-S equations.
-Note that to calculate the impulse force there is no need to solve these equations under specified boundary conditions.
-Rather, it suffices to directly use the {\it fundamental solution} of the linearized steady N-S equations in free space.
+For an observer in very far field, a body moving through a fluid appears as a {\it singular point}, { its} action on the fluid appears as an {\it impulse force}, { and} the far-field disturbance flow is sufficiently weak and { governed} by linearized N-S equations. { Then,} to calculate the impulse force there is no need to solve these equations under specified boundary conditions.
+Rather, it suffices to directly use the { corresponding} {\it fundamental solution} in free space.
 This is the basic idea in the study of linear differential equations, which is called {\it fundamental solution method} and has been successfully demonstrated by LZW for two dimensions.

 Following LZW, we introduce (primed) disturbance quantities by